An open letter to Australian journalist Ean Higgins

 Related Posts:

-2 thoughts on “An open letter to Australian journalist Ean Higgins”
+2 Replies to “An open letter to Australian journalist Ean Higgins”

 1. If only your replies could have the same audience as the original non-story invented by Ean Higgins.
 I’ve heard people repeat the nonsense from the Australian’s silly campaign on this, not realising how flimsy the case really is.